Oxford Nanopore IPO: Everything you need to know about Oxford Nanopore

-If successful, it could give the UK market a shot in the arm at a time when ministers are looking to reform listing rules in order to attract healthy interest from the tech sector.
+Such a successful IPO is a shot in the arm for the UK economy at a time when ministers are looking to reform listing rules in order to attract healthy interest from the tech sector.

 The Oxford-based company is likely to be one of the largest floats this year in London, with analysts valuing it at between £4 billion and £7 billion.